 While NetSuite prides itself on being a purely cloud-based ERP solution, Sage ERP X3 can actually run both on-premises or in the cloud (as a hosted solution).

-Sage ERP X3 is a native web-based application.
-So whether you decide to run Sage ERP X3 on-premises or “in the cloud” you can expect it to look and work the same way no matter where you are (in the office or away), what device you use (laptop, mobile phone, tablet, etc), or which web browser you prefer (Internet Explorer, Google Chrome, Firefox, Safari, etc.).
+Sage X3 is a native web-based application.
+So whether you decide to run Sage X3 on-premises or “in the cloud” you can expect it to look and work the same way no matter where you are (in the office or away), what device you use (laptop, mobile phone, tablet, etc), or which web browser you prefer (Internet Explorer, Google Chrome, Firefox, Safari, etc.).

 Flexibility, Customization and Ownership

-With Sage ERP X3, you own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.
+With Sage X3, you own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.

 With SaaS (software-as-a-service) solutions such as NetSuite, you are simply “renting” the right to use the software which means customizations could be out of the question.
 So if NetSuite does everything you need out-of-the-box, it’s not an issue.

 Also be sure to consider compatibility and availability of integrated add-ons which may present a potential limitation that should be explored during the evaluation process.
-If add-on software or integration is important for you, Sage ERP X3 may offer greater flexibility.
+If add-on software or integration is important for you, Sage X3 may offer greater flexibility.

 Sage ERP X3 can manage multiple charts of accounts with a single software license, while NetSuite supports only one chart of accounts shared across countries.